What is a Color Wheel Blog Banner

 “I found I could say things with color and shapes that I couldn’t say any other way.”- George O’Keeffe.

-Is there a better way to express than colors?
-I don’t think so.
-Colors evoke emotions and sensations in the viewer.
 Our eyes perceive several nuances in a design; color is undoubtedly crucial.
 That’s why we are trying to find our way around colors.
 People perceive colors in a hundred different ways across the globe.
 Yet the distinction between warm and cool colors comes naturally to us.

 To illustrate, look at these two Facebook ad templates from DocHipo.
 Notice how shades of red and blue bring different effects on our minds.